3300 lightning strikes across NZ as cooler weather moves in

+Up to 3300 lightning strikes have been detected across New Zealand today as a stormy cold front passed over the country.

-Thunderstorms are heralding a colder week across the Upper North Island this week.
+The thunderstorms are heralding a colder week across the Upper North Island.

+Strong winds have lifted the roof off a Waiuku garage and smashed all the windows in the house, Fire and Emergency New Zealand shift manager Craig Delly said.

+Firefighters have had about five or six calls reporting trees crashing down on powerlines, but no reports of injuries, he said.

 MetService forecaster Gerard Bellam said overnight temperatures in Auckland will drop back to 11C-14C all week, in line with the November average, after an unseasonably hot 18C on Saturday night.